Research

 Exposure to endocrine disrupting compounds at an early life stage can cause sex change in fishes, but little is known about how this influences population size or the overall fecundity of a population.
 We recently published work in Environmental Science and Technology describing how masculinization or feminization of group spawners such as Menidia species impacts overall reproductive output.
 In summation, we found that masculinization can be more detrimental than feminization.

 Papers published in Scientific Reports and PeerJ demonstrate that silverside offspring sexual differentiation and fecundity, gene expression, as well as sex ratio, are influence by parental exposure to EDCs and increased temperatures.
 In ongoing work, silversides are being exposed to known EDCs to determine effects on gene expression and epigenetic effects (DNA methylation), and will soon be exposed with changes in salinity regimes and development of cell lines in mind.
 Some endpoints are being evaluated over three generations to examine the potential for trans-generational effects.
-This work is currently funded by the Environmental Protection Agency (EPA Science to Achieve Results) and the Delta Science Program.
+This work was funded by the Environmental Protection Agency (EPA Science to Achieve Results) and the Delta Science Program.